dfki-ric/docker_image_development/doc/010_Setup_Docker.md

 # NVIDIA Docker (Optional)

-In case you have an nvidia graphics card installed, you can proceed to install NVIDIA Docker to enable 3d acceleration for docker.
+**In case you have an nvidia graphics card with driver support installed**

+You can proceed to install NVIDIA Docker to enable 3d acceleration for docker.

 Note: This requires to have the current NVIDIA driver installed, ubuntu is not updating major versions, check your package manager for the latest main package of the driver.
 When this document was written (30.11.2018) the latest version